Aayushstha03/ts-tree-diff/outputs_new/https_www_npr_org_2025_11_24_nx_s1_5609336_hemp_thc_drinks_cannabis_marijuana_farm_bill.md

 As a result, hemp-derived THC products can be shipped from state to state and sold where local laws allow.
 Compare that to cannabis plants that have higher levels of THC and are classified as [a Schedule I drug](https://www.dea.gov/drug-information/drug-scheduling), alongside heroin.
 They remain subject to onerous federal restrictions, including a ban against interstate trade.

-Strong customer demand and the ability to operate as legitimate businesses drove the hemp-derived THC drinks industry to mature rapidly, says Christopher Lackner, founder and president of the Hemp Beverage Alliance, a trade association.
+Strong customer demand and the ability to operate as legitimate businesses drove the hemp-derivedTHC drinks industry to mature rapidly, says Christopher Lackner, founder and president of the Hemp Beverage Alliance, a trade association.

 Producers who started out driving their drinks to market personally are now shipping them in semitrucks, he says.